 While at the moment you can travel on the bullet train with large luggage without issue, in May 2020 there will be new rules introduced.
 If your luggage has a combined height, width and length of between 160cm and 250cm, you will need a luggage reservation.
 While this is free, it must be made in advance and can only be done with a reserved ticket.
 If you fail to make this reservation and try to board with ‘extra large’ luggage, you will be fined ¥1,000 and will need to upgrade to a reserved ticked (a few extra hundred yen on your unreserved ticket price).
 If there are no reserved seats left, you may have to wait until the next train.
 Bags with a combined size of over 250cm will not be allowed on board.

 These changes are only being brought in on specific routes: The Tokaido Shinkansen (between Tokyo and Osaka, including Kyoto), the Sanyo Shinkansen (between Shin-Osaka and Fukuoka, including Himeiji and Hiroshima) and the Kyushu Shinkansen (between Hakata and Kagoshima).
 While it is not a lot of money, just ensure you are aware and book in advance to avoid the fine.

+This article was last updated in October 2019 to reflect the Japanese tax increase.
 While we do our best to ensure accuracy, details may vary.